yeule

 Interestingly, beneath the metallic sheen, the music possesses a profound sense of innocence.
 The vocal delivery is often monosyllabic, placing one syllable on each beat to create a rhythmic simplicity reminiscent of nursery rhymes.

-This innocence, combined with high technology, is indicative of "new life" being born online.
+This innocence, combined with high technology, is indicative of 'new life' being born online.
 It feels as though the inhabitants of the internet are a new breed, fumbling through their first tentative steps in a digital world.
-In this space, there are no countries and no wars; digital versions of ourselves can, theoretically, live forever.
+In this space, there are no countries and no wars; computerised versions of ourselves can, theoretically, live forever.
 The name yeule itself is taken from the Final Fantasy character Paddra Nsu-Yeul, who, in the game's lore, is the first human ever created.

 The juxtaposition of this naivety with technology is perfectly captured on the cover of Softscars (2024). yeule appears in characteristically futuristic style, yet sports a classic signifier of youth and innocence: pigtails.
 It's the perfect visual for an artist reinventing what it means to be human in a digital age.